-Lisa Vanderpump Blames Katie And James Kennedy Bad Behavior On Alcohol
+Lisa Vanderpump Blames Katie And James Kennedy’s Bad Behavior On Alcohol

 — Patti (@Bravolebrity1) June 7, 2016

-Do you understand why fans of Vanderpump Rules react, and post on social media about the excessive drinking of Katie Maloney and James Kennedy on a show where nearly everyone is drunk too?
+Do you understand why fans of Vanderpump Rules react and post on social media about the excessive drinking of Katie Maloney and James Kennedy on a show where nearly everyone is drunk too?

 [Featured Image by Bravo TV]